docksal/docksal/docs/troubleshooting.md

 - Reset Docksal system services with `fin system reset` and restart project containers with `fin project restart`
 - Reboot the host (your computer or remote server)

-Second take a look at some common problems using Docksal and ways to resolve them below.
+If that did not help, take a look at some of the common problems using Docksal and ways to resolve them below.

 If above did not help, try: